Rita Stephen: Early life

-Stephen was born in Glasgow to James Stephen and Mary Stephen (née Morton).
+Stephen was born in Glasgow, Scotland, to James Stephen and Mary Stephen (née Morton).
 She went to Queen's Park Secondary School.

 Early trade union activity

-Leaving school Stephen worked at the Post Office for 17 years.
-Stephen became a shop steward for the Union of Post Office Workers.
-In 1957 her trade union activity was rewarded with a one-year trade union scholarship to the London School of Economics (LSE).
-While at LSE she led a campaign for shower facilities for students living off site.
+Leaving school, Stephen worked at the Post Office for 17 years.
+She became a shop steward for the Union of Post Office Workers.
+In 1957, her trade union activity was rewarded with a one-year trade-union scholarship to the London School of Economics (LSE).
+While at LSE, she led a campaign for shower facilities for students living off-site.
 Stephen then went onto study at McGill University in Montreal, Canada.

 Campaigning for equal rights

 As a National Official of the Clerical and Administrative Workers' Union, Stephen was responsible for negotiating conditions for office workers, clerk and secretaries, whose members were mostly women.
-She specialised in trade union education and equal rights.
+She specialised in trade-union education and equal rights.

-After the Labour government brought in the Equal Pay Act of 1970, the slow implementation of the legislation prompted Stephen and her trade union colleagues to encourage local officers to submit equal pay claims to employers.
+After the Labour government brought in the Equal Pay Act of 1970, the slow implementation of the legislation prompted Stephen and her trade-union colleagues to encourage local officers to submit equal pay claims to employers.

 Stephen was involved in creating TUC policies for equal pay and education.

-In June 1973 Stephen was appointed MBE for 'For services to the Food Standards Committee'.
+In June 1973, Stephen was appointed MBE for "For services to the Food Standards Committee".

 Committee membership

-Along with membership of Trade Unions Stephen represented the trade union movement on many committees.
+Along with membership of Trade Unions, Stephen represented the trade union movement on many committees.